Receiving Aid

 Students who intend to receive federal student loans must take action by accepting their loans at home.apu.edu.
 Parents intending to borrow a federal loan for their dependent student must submit an online Parent PLUS Loan application.
 For more information about receiving your federal loans, visit Apply for a Loan.

 Reminder: If this is your first time taking a Direct Loan, you need to complete Loan Entrance Counseling and the Master Promissory Note.
-Learn How to Complete Entrance Counseling and MPN (PDF).
+Learn How to Complete Entrance Counseling and the MPN (PDF).

 Missing Signatures

-Before your financial aid is processed and ready to disburse, you will need to provide all required signatures.
+Before your financial aid is processed and ready to disburse, you’ll need to provide all required signatures.
 Students must sign their completed financial aid applications.
 Students who are determined to be dependent students based on their financial aid application must also have a parent sign their completed financial aid application.

 Additional Required Forms